Redruth: Murdoch House

 The house now called Murdoch (or, sometimes Murdock) House in the middle of Cross Street was erected in the 1660s as a chapel and it afterwards became a prison.
 William Murdoch lived in it from 1782 to 1798.
 During this time, he worked on local tin and copper mines, erecting engines on behalf of Boulton and Watt.

 He fitted the house out with gas lighting from coal gas – this was the first house in the world with this type of lighting.
 In the 19th century, the house was used as a tea room, run by a Mrs Knuckey.
 In 1931 Mr A. Pearce Jenkin, a leading citizen of Redruth purchased the house and gave it as a gift to the Society of Friends (Quakers).
 Murdoch House has since been fully restored and is now regularly used by the Redruth Old Cornwall Society, as well as the Cornish-American Connection and the Redruth Story Group.
 Next door are St. Rumon's Gardens.

 Kresen Kernow

 Kresen Kernow, on the site of Redruth Brewery, houses the archives and collections of the former Cornwall Records Office and Cornish Studies Library.
-It also holds a collection of Tregellas Tapestries which depict the history of Cornwall in embroidery.
+It also holds the Cornwall Tapestries (the work of the Tregellas Foundation) which depict the history of Cornwall in embroidery.